अभिषेकसज्जा तथा सुमन्त्रस्य प्रेषणम् (Coronation Preparations and Sumantra’s Commission)

 अयोध्याकाण्ड

-Sarga 15 documents the material and civic readiness for Rāma’s yuvarājābhiṣeka.
-Veda-versed brāhmaṇas and royal priests keep vigil and assemble at the consecration pavilion; ministers, army leaders, and guild chiefs gather joyfully.
-The auspicious astronomical timing is specified (Puṣya with Karkaṭaka lagna, aligned with Rāma’s natal constellation).
-Ritual and regal objects are enumerated: sacred waters drawn from Gaṅgā–Yamunā confluence, other rivers, lakes, wells, and the seas; gold and silver vessels with lotus adornments; honey, curds, ghee, milk, darbha, flowers; yak-tail fan, moon-like white umbrella, pale bull and horse, and a majestic elephant prepared for royal mounting; eight ornamented maidens, musicians, and panegyrists.
-Yet the assembled dignitaries do not see Daśaratha even after sunrise.
-Sumantra enters the inner apartments, praises the dynasty, invokes deities for victory, and urges the king to awaken and grant audience.
-Daśaratha, awake and troubled, asks why Kaikeyī’s instruction to bring Rāma has not been executed and orders Sumantra again to fetch him.
-Sumantra departs through bannered streets, hears citizens’ coronation talk, and reaches Rāma’s palace—described in extended, jewel-like imagery—crowded with eager townsfolk and villagers bearing gifts, culminating in his entry into Rāma’s private quarters.
+Sarga 15 records the full material and civic readiness for Rāma’s yuvarājābhiṣeka.
+Veda-versed brāhmaṇas and royal priests keep vigil and assemble at the consecration pavilion, while ministers, army leaders, and guild chiefs gather in joy.
+The auspicious time is fixed as Puṣya with Karkaṭaka lagna, aligned with Rāma’s natal constellation.
+Ritual and regal articles are then enumerated: sacred waters drawn from the Gaṅgā–Yamunā confluence and from other rivers, lakes, wells, and the seas; gold and silver vessels adorned with lotuses; honey, curds, ghee, milk, darbha grass, and flowers.
+Prepared as well are the yak-tail fan, the moon-like white umbrella, a pale bull and horse, and a majestic elephant for royal mounting, along with eight ornamented maidens, musicians, and panegyrists.
+Yet even after sunrise the assembled dignitaries do not see Daśaratha.
+Sumantra enters the inner apartments, praises the dynasty, invokes the deities for victory, and urges the king to rise and grant audience.
+Daśaratha, awake but troubled, asks why Kaikeyī’s order to bring Rāma has not been carried out, and commands Sumantra again to fetch him.
+Sumantra departs through bannered streets, hears citizens speaking of the coronation, and reaches Rāma’s palace—described at length in jewel-like imagery—crowded with townsfolk and villagers bearing gifts.
+At last he enters Rāma’s private quarters.

 ते तु तां रजनीमुष्य ब्राह्मणा वेदपारगाः।उपतस्थुरुपस्थानं सह राजपुरोहिताः।।2.15.1।।